How Data and Creativity Work Together

 ONE, two, three, four

-Let’s take a look at funk music, where the underlying structure is always the emphasis on the first beat in the “one, two, three, four” beat format.
+Let me illustrate how data and creativity work together by taking a look at funk music.
+In funk, the underlying structure is always the emphasis on the first beat in the “one, two, three, four” beat format.
 This accented first beat in the 4/4 signature, called The One, is the most distinguishable element of funk — it’s what makes it groovy.
 During the last three beats, funk masters can “bring the funk” by improvising elaborate riffs or adding in vocal phrases, as long as they all hit on The One together.

 Funk can accommodate elements from a wide array of musical genres: funk rock, jazz funk, psychedelic funk, electro funk, funk mental — there’s a vast amount of space for experimentation.
 The result is a music that’s bold, vibrant, energetic, expansive, and imbued with an irrepressible ingenuity, yet highly structured at the same time.